mumairnawaz/-Football-League-Performance-Competitiveness-Analysis/README.md

 # Data Architecture & Methodology

-A **medallion-style analytics architecture** was implemented to ensure reliability, auditability, and scalability.
+This project was designed and executed using an **enterprise-style, medallion-based analytics architecture** to demonstrate full ownership of the data lifecycle — from external data ingestion to business-ready insights.

+Rather than relying on pre-built datasets, all data was **programmatically retrieved, processed, and modeled** to reflect real-world analytics and data engineering practices.

+---

-### 🔹 Bronze Layer – Raw Ingestion
+### 🔹 Bronze Layer — API-Based Raw Ingestion

+The Bronze layer represents the **source-of-truth** for all football data.

+**Data Source**
-- Raw match data ingested from official football data sources
+- Match data retrieved from an official football data API
+- Coverage includes **UEFA Champions League, Premier League, and LaLiga**
+- Seasons analyzed: **2024 and 2025**

+**Ingestion Process**
+- Data fetched via a custom Python ingestion script (`fetch_matches.py`)
+- API requests parameterized by competition and season
+- Responses stored as raw JSON files with timestamps
+- No transformations applied at this stage to preserve full auditability

+**Purpose**
+- Ensure traceability back to the original source
-- Stored without transformation for full traceability
+- Enable reprocessing without re-fetching data
+- Mirror how raw data is stored in enterprise data lakes

+---

-### 🔹 Silver Layer – Clean & Standardized
+### 🔹 Silver Layer — Cleaned & Standardized Data

+The Silver layer transforms raw API responses into a **consistent, analytics-ready dataset**.

+**Processing Steps**
-- Data cleaning and normalization
+- JSON normalization into structured tabular format
-- Standardized team names and match structures
+- Standardization of team names and identifiers
+- Alignment of competition and season fields
+- Validation of match completeness and schema consistency
+- Removal of irrelevant or malformed records

+**Output**
+- Cleaned match-level dataset stored as `matches_clean.parquet`
+- One row per match with standardized fields (teams, goals, dates, competition)

+**Purpose**
+- Create a reliable foundation for analytical modeling
+- Eliminate inconsistencies inherent in raw API data
-- Consistent season and competition alignment
+- Ensure comparability across competitions and seasons

+---

-### 🔹 Gold Layer – Business Analytics
+### 🔹 Gold Layer — Business Analytics & KPIs

+The Gold layer contains **business-facing analytical models** designed for SQL analysis and BI consumption.

+**Data Models**
+- `fact_matches.parquet`
-- Match-level fact tables
+  Match-level fact table (grain: one row per match)

+- `league_kpis.parquet`
-- Aggregated KPIs by competition, season, and team
+  Aggregated KPIs by competition and season
+  (e.g. total goals, average goals per match, scoring intensity)

+- `team_performance.parquet`
+  Team-level performance metrics
+  (goals scored, goals conceded, goal difference, dominance)

+**Purpose**
+- Translate raw match data into decision-ready metrics
+- Enable fast SQL-based analysis using DuckDB
-- Optimized for SQL analytics and BI consumption
+- Serve as the foundation for executive KPIs and visualizations

+---

+### Why This Architecture Matters

-This mirrors **enterprise data warehouse design**, not ad-hoc analysis.
+This architecture was intentionally chosen to reflect **real enterprise analytics workflows**, not exploratory or ad-hoc analysis.

+It demonstrates:
+- API data ingestion and automation
+- Data quality control and standardization
+- Dimensional modeling principles
+- Separation of raw, processed, and business layers
+- Readiness for BI tools such as Power BI

+This approach mirrors how **production analytics platforms are built and maintained** in professional environments.

 </td></tr>
 </table>